Jack Wrangler: Theatre

 As Wrangler was achieving fame as one of the first iconic gay-porn stars, his acting career also blossomed.
 He co-starred alongside playwright and actor Robert Patrick in Patrick's 1979 play T-Shirts at The Glines theater in New York City.
-In 1985, Wrangler wrote the book for the musical I Love You, Jimmy Valentine – which starred Whiting.
+In 1985, Wrangler wrote the book for the musical I Love You, Jimmy Valentine – which starred his future wife, Margaret Whiting.
 In the mid-1980s, he appeared in the play Soul Survivor, a comedy about a gay man whose lover has died of AIDS.

 By this time Wrangler's adult-film career was tapering off.
 He published his autobiography, The Jack Wrangler Story, or What's a Nice Boy Like You Doing?, in 1984.
-But Whiting demanded that he give up his porn career and live erotic shows.
+Whiting demanded that he give up his porn career and live erotic shows.
 In 1986 at the age of 40, he appeared in his final adult picture, a straight porn film titled Rising Star (Caballero Home Video).